 Technically, a clerestory is a high section of wall that contains windows above eye level to bring in fresh air as well as light.
 Sometimes people confuse them with widows walks, at least from outside.

-Here, then, are six historic buildings with a clerestory.
+One can find a clerestory window in all kinds of buildings.
+Here are six historic buildings with a clerestory.
 If you know of another notable building with a clerestory, please include it in the comments section.

 West End Library, Farmington, Conn.